-Defining our own purpose and values gives us the focus and flexibility to achieve the results we seek — even in a changing world.
+Defining our own purpose and values brings us the focus and the flexibility to achieve the results we seek — even in a changing world.

-Would you like to increase your ability to get the results you want in a changing world?
+Would you like to increase your ability to get the results that matter most to you in a changing world?
 Do you know your three core values and your life purpose?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.